Pocket Power Station

 History

 The “Pocket Power Station” idea arose from Mr. A.N.
 (Bill) Irens, the SWEB Chairman (1956-1973).
-In his previous employment as the Chief Electrical Engineer for the Bristol Aeroplane Company, he had seen generators used to load engines under test (as dynamometers to measure the power output).
-In such cases the output was usually dissipated in resistance banks.
-However he realised that aero-engines could be used for power generation.
+In his previous employment as the Chief Electrical Engineer for the Bristol Aeroplane Company, he had seen generators used to load engines under test with the output dissipated in resistance banks and realised that aero-engines could be used for power generation.

-At the time that Mr. Irens joined SWEB as Chairman, the tariff for electricity levied by the British Electricity Authority (later the Central Electricity Generating Board) incurred a high charge based on peak demand.
-This peak demand occurred for a relatively short time during the winter and Mr. Irens reasoned that if SWEB could reduce this peak a considerable advantage could be gained.
-For this purpose small, remotely-controlled generators, which could be started and put on load within minutes, would be required.
-A gas turbine powered generator would be ideal for this purpose.
-Such a generator would also be ideal to provide an alternative supply at remote parts of the SWEB system, where amenity problems made the provision of additional circuits difficult.
+When Mr. Irens joined SWEB as Chairman, the tariff for electricity levied by the Central Electricity Generating Board incurred a high charge based on peak demand.
+This peak demand occurred for a relatively short period of time in winter and Mr. Irens reasoned that if SWEB could reduce this peak a considerable advantage could be gained.
+A small remotely-controlled gas turbine powered generator, which could be put on load within minutes, would be ideal for this purpose.
+This generator could also provide an alternative supply at remote parts of the SWEB system, where the provision of additional circuits was difficult.
 Thus the pocket power station was conceived.

 The Engine